blackducksoftware/hub/kubernetes/README.md

 #### Step 3: Choose your postgres database type, and then setup your postgres database

-There are two ways to run the hub's postgres database, and we refer to them as *internal*, or *external*.
+There are two ways to run the Hub's postgres database, and we refer to them as *internal*, or *external*.

 Choose internal if you don't care about maintaining your own databse, and are able to run containers as any user in your cluster.